gencnis/Interpol-Project-v2/README.md

 - [License](#license)

 ## Introduction<a name="introduction"></a>
-This project involves extracting and analyzing data from Interpol using Docker Compose.
+This project involves extracting and filterin data from Interpol using Docker Compose.

 ## Containers<a name="containers"></a>